mbianchidev/mbianchidev/note-to-recruiters.md

 My daily rate as a freelancer is 1000€/day - 8 hours/day.

 Discounts to my freelancer rate are limited to:
-  - education - I really enjoy teaching;
+  - education - I really enjoy teaching tech and I have been a guest lecturer in university before;
   - non-for profit orgs;
   - meaningful work - e.g. sustainability, security...
   - pre-seed/seed startups - only when initial funding is low or none and I really dig the idea, plus the founder(s).
 Series A+ get the full price, sorry.